 A. Self or Direct

-KYC documents consist of a recent photograph, certified copies of PAN card, passport copy, residence proof of outside India, and a bank statement.
-The bank may require an in-person verification which an NRI can comply to, by visiting the Indian Embassy in their resident country.
+- KYC documents consist of a recent photograph, certified copies of PAN card, passport copy, residence proof of outside India, and a bank statement.
+The bank may require an in-person verification which an NRI can comply with, by visiting the Indian Embassy in their resident country.

 B. Through the Power of Attorney (PoA)